 So, as the countdown to thanksgiving begins, here is a new and easier way to make your sweet potato casserole in the Instant Pot:

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.

-- Set Instant Pot to Saute(more) mode.
-Once the hot sign displays, add 1 tablespoon of butter or coconut oil.
-Add sweet potatoes, orange juice, salt, cinnamon, all spice and nutmeg.
+- Set Instant Pot to Saute mode and heat 1 tablespoon of butter or coconut oil.
+Add sweet potatoes, orange juice, salt, cinnamon, allspice, and nutmeg.
 Mix together.

 - Using a potato masher or immersion blender, mash the potatoes until they are smooth.

-If serving from the Instant Pot, spread the remaining vegan butter or coconut oil over the potatoes.
-Sprinkle 2 tablespoon of brown sugar and arrange the pecans on top.
+- If serving from the Instant Pot, spread the remaining vegan butter or coconut oil over the potatoes.
+Sprinkle 2 tablespoons of brown sugar and arrange the pecans on top.
 Set Instant pot to saute(less) and cook for 5 mins or until the potatoes are heated through and the top becomes bubbly.
 Keep the sweet potatoes on 'keep warm' mode until ready to be served.

 ♥ We LOVE to hear from you!
 Did you try this recipe?
 Please share your food photo with hashtag #ministryofcurry on Facebook or Instagram, so we can see it and our followers can enjoy it too!
 Thank you and Happy Cooking ♥